Ohio officials release more body cam video of fatal police shooting of Black teen and urge community to await the facts - KESQ

 Police identified the officer who fired the shots as Nicholas Reardon, who was hired in December 2019.
 The officer is off street duty pending an investigation.
 Calls seeking comment from the police union have not been returned.

-The girl’s mother, Paula Bryant, and the Franklin County Children Services had identified the girl as Ma’Khia Bryant.
+The girl’s mother, Paula Bryant, and the Franklin County Children Services had identified the teen as Ma’Khia Bryant.

 In a series of clips from police body camera video, the girl is seen holding a knife during a tussle with another young woman.
 An officer arrived at the scene and opened fire when the girl appeared to attempt to stab a second woman.